Jibus22/woody_woodpacker/README.md

 ```

 ![a6d7fda1fac42cefdda50ea4a5aaeb42.jpg](./_resources/a6d7fda1fac42cefdda50ea4a5aaeb42.jpg)
 _There is an important dichotomy to understand between storage related fields and runtime related fields.
-In our programm, we will refer to the first to overwrite data while the target is maped to memory whereas our shellcode which executes in runtime (uncrypt a specific area) will refer to the second_
+In our program, we will refer to the first to overwrite data while the target is maped to memory whereas our shellcode which executes in runtime (uncrypt a specific area) will refer to the second_

 ## How to write a shellcode